DIYgod/RSSHub/docs/en/install/README.md

 ### Access Control Configuration

-RSSHub supports access control via access key/code, whitelisting and blacklisting, enabling any will activate access control for all routes.
+RSSHub supports access control via access key/code, whitelisting and blacklisting, enabling any will activate access control for all routes. `ALLOW_LOCALHOST: true` will grant access to all localhost IP addresses.

 #### White/blacklisting